bbqsrc/static_init/README.md

 argument that can be used to run a "drop" equivalent at program exit but leaves the static unchanged.

 Those lazy also provide superior performances compared to other solutions.

+# Other features for lazy statics

+In the documentation of macro `dynamic` you will find how to:

+- declare static that are poisoned if first initialization panics.
+(By default initialization is retried)

+- declare finalized or droped statics.

+- declare droped or finalized statics that tolerate to be leaked.

+- declare lazy statics that are also const initialized and provide a const fallback when their resource is released at program/thread exit

 # `no_std` support